-Those suffering recurring or serious hernias benefit from a procedure specially pioneered by the surgeons at The Institute for Advanced Reconstruction.
+Those suffering recurring or serious hernias benefit from a procedure pioneered by the reconstructive surgeons at The Institute for Advanced Reconstruction.
 They have published an article on the procedure in the European Journal of Plastic Surgery.
 Read more on the website about the BARS procedure for hernia repair.

 Background Complex abdominal wall reconstruction and incisional hernia repair have been plagued by high recurrence rates, especially after multiple repair attempts and in those patients with high body mass index.
-We present an adjunct technique to validated procedures of hernia repair.
+We present an adjunct technique to validate procedures of hernia repair.

 Methods This study is a retrospective analysis of 63 patients between January 2006 and August 2012.
 Patients had bony suture anchoring of synthetic polypropylene mesh to the anterior superior iliac spine bilaterally, and the pubic symphysis after the abdominal fascia was reconstructed.

-Conclusions The BARS technique for abdominal wall reconstruction provides an excellent reinforcement of fascial reconstruction with decreased hernia recurrence rates.
+Conclusions The BARS technique for abdominal wall reconstruction provides excellent reinforcement of fascial reconstruction with decreased hernia recurrence rates.